deltachat/deltachat-desktop/README.md

 repository](https://github.com/flathub/chat.delta.desktop), however a
-pre-built binary can be downloaded and installed from [flathub](https://flathub.org/apps/details/chat.delta.desktop) which also has a setupup guide for many Linux platforms.
+pre-built binary can be downloaded and installed from [flathub](https://flathub.org/apps/details/chat.delta.desktop) which also has a setup guide for many Linux platforms.

 #### Arch Linux